dereneaton/ipyrad/docs/HPC_Tunnel.rst

 more computing power.
-This tutorial explains how to start a notebook server on your HPC cluster, and connect to it from your local computer (i.e., your laptop), so that you can interact with the notebook in your browser but still have the heavy computation occurring remotely on the cluster.
+This tutorial explains how to start a notebook server on your HPC cluster, and connect to it from your local computer (i.e., your laptop), so that you can interact with the notebook in your browser but still have the heavy computation occurring remotely on a cluster.
-Instructions below are for the SLURM (sbatch) job submission system, we have [examples using TORQUE (qsub) submission scripts available as well].
+Instructions below are for the SLURM (sbatch) job submission system, we have additional examples available for [TORQUE (qsub) submission scripts] (soon) and [others] (soon).

 tldr; Video tutorial